-Ensuring that a complaints/disciplinary procedure is in place and implemented for participants and staff or volunteers at the event/activity (this should have clear links to the policies and procedures of the participating national governing bodies, schools or local authorities)
+Ensuring that a complaints/disciplinary procedure is in place and implemented for participants and staff or volunteers at the event/activity.

 In conjunction with the event/activity manager, establishing a system to make decisions on appropriate response to any safeguarding or disciplinary issues arising at the event/activity - this may involve establishing an event/activity case management panel or triage system.